soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

-For the line processing part, let's start by ignoring all of the markup syntax and just group lines together into paragraphs (paragraphs are separated by an empty line), and iteratively add new features later in the chapter:
+For the line processing part, let's start by ignoring all of the markup syntax and just group lines together into paragraphs (paragraphs are separated by an empty line), and iteratively add new features later in the chapter.

 A common solution in imperative programs would be to iterate over the lines using some _loop_ construct and accumulate lines that should be grouped together